 A detailed written recommendation must be forwarded to the City Administrator, outlining the reasons for the salary adjustment.
-Employees at the maximum of their wage range are not eligible for special adjustments unless pertaining to a grade adjustment.
+Employees at the maximum of their wage range are not eligible for special adjustments unless pertaining to a grade classification and/or salary adjustment.

 Cost of Living Adjustments.
-Each year the City Administrator may decide whether inflation warrants a recommendation be presented to the City Council for a Cost of Living Adjustment (COLA).
+Each year the City Administrator may decide whether inflation warrants a recommendation be presented to the City Council for a Cost-of-Living Adjustment (COLA).
 The recommendation should normally be based on a Consumer Price Index (CPA) for the most recent rolling twelve months.
-If recommended to and approved by the City Council, the COLA should be applied equally to all Full-time and Part-time employee wages except those of elected officials, and should be effective at the beginning of the designated payroll.
+If recommended to and approved by the City Council, the COLA should be applied equally to all Full-time and Part-time employee wages except those of elected officials and should be effective at the beginning of the designated payroll.
 Temporary and seasonal employees are not eligible for COLA increases.

 Promotions.
-Promotions are defined as advancements to a position of a higher wage range where the duties and responsibilities are significantly different and greater; e.g., advancement from Police Officer to Police Sergeant.
+Promotions are defined as advancements to a position of a higher wage range where the duties and responsibilities are significantly different and greater, e.g., advancement from Police Officer to Police Sergeant.
 Department Directors should consider the wages of other employees already in the job classification when considering an employee for promotion, whether the promotion is of an internal department employee or a transfer from another department.
-When an employee is promoted to a higher-graded position, the employee will typically advance to the step closest to providing a 10% increase in pay (+/-) without exceeding the maximum within the new grade/pay range.
+When an employee is promoted to a higher-graded-classified position, the employee will typically advance receive, or proceed to the the step closest to, a ato the step closest to providing a 10% increase in pay (+/-)x-without exceeding the maximum within the new grade/pay range.
 Additional compensation is subject to City Administrator approval.
 Department directors should have a consistent policy in place outlining promotional process particulars.

 Administrative Upgrades.
 It may become necessary from time-to-time for the City to conduct internal or external wage reviews and make administrative changes or upgrades to the wage ranges.
 These changes must first be approved by the City Administrator.
-Some changes may include step/grade realignment or adjustments to the classification of a position.
+Some changes may include step/grade-realignment or adjustments to the classification of a position.